visionconnect-gmbh/gitlab-issue-creator/README_en.md

-# GitLab Ticket Creator | Thunderbird Add-on
+# GitLab Issue Creator | Thunderbird Add-on

 This small Thunderbird add-on allows you to **create GitLab issues directly from emails**.

 ## What does it do?

 * **Directly from the email:** Create GitLab issues while you're still viewing the email.
-* **Automatic title:** The email subject becomes the ticket title automatically!
+* **Automatic title:** The email subject becomes the issue title automatically!
 * **Full context:** The entire email thread is added to the issue description, so everything is crystal clear.
 * **Quick project search:** A simple search helps you find the right GitLab project quickly.
 * **Customizable:** You can edit the title and description before submitting or add any extra information you need.